-13.3 Communicating with DFX-8
+13.3 Communicating with the CMX2-DL

-DakView will not directly communicate with the DFX-8 series gauges.
-The DFX-8 is equipped with USB, acting as a Thumb Drive (external storage device) when connected to a computer and powered on.
-Therefore, the SD memory card(s) can be opened as a drive with directory structure, similar to the C: on your computer.
-The files stored on the internal SD, or external SD reader, can be simply copied (dragged) into any folder on your PC and opened using DakView.
-The PC software will function on as a file viewer for the DFX-8 series gauges.
+DakView will not directly communicate with the CMX2-DL series gauges.
+The CMX2-DL is equipped with USB, acting as a Thumb Drive (external storage device) when connected to a computer and powered on.
+Therefore, the SD memory card can be opened as a drive with directory structure, similar to the C: on your computer.
+The files stored on the internal SD can be simply copied (dragged) into any folder on your PC and opened using DakView.
+The PC software will function as a file viewer for the CMX2-DL series gauges.